bytesharky/btrfs_snap/readme.md

 ---

 ### Summary
-1. This tool includes 4 core scripts that implement the full lifecycle of Btrfs snapshot creation, restoration, and automated deployment.
+1. This tool includes 5 core scripts that implement the full lifecycle of Btrfs snapshot creation, restoration, and automated deployment.
 The core is the `btrfs_snap.sh` main script, which uniformly calls the create/restore sub-scripts.
 2. It supports three active snapshot types: manual, hourly, and boot-time.
 A backup snapshot is automatically created during restoration, and old data of hourly/boot-time snapshots can be cleaned up automatically.
-3. Systemd services can be deployed with one click via `btrfs_snap_service.sh` to implement automatic boot-time snapshots and hourly scheduled snapshots, reducing manual operation costs.
+3. Systemd services can be deployed with just one click to achieve automatic boot-time snapshots and hourly scheduled snapshots, reducing manual operation costs.